By: Team T08-2 Since: May 2019 Licence: MIT

 Step 4.
 Once valid, it passes the Purchase from the logic component to the model component into an ArrayList called ExpenditureList.

-The following sequence diagram illustrates how the addpurchase
+The following sequence diagram illustrates how the addpurchase operation works.

 5.3.3.
 Model